dart-lang/site-www/src/_guides/language/analysis-options.md

 Should we mention related command-line flags (--no-implicit-casts, --no-implicit-dynamic)?**
 {% endcomment %}

-You can use the flags together or separately.
-Both default to `true`.

 `implicit-casts: <bool>`
 : A value of `false` ensures that the type inference engine never